 GTA 6 trailer: when can I watch one?

-If there’s a GTA 6 trailer, you’ll know about it because the internet will explode – and we'll let you know too, of course.
-But we're not expecting one anytime soon.
+Either way, if there’s a Grand Theft Auto 6 trailer, you’ll know about it because the internet will explode – and we'll let you know too, of course.

 GTA 6 news and rumors: what do we know so far?